 Plants – The IUCN Red List includes over 56,000 plant species, however this still represents a small proportion of the world's known plants.
 To help address this gap, IUCN is pursuing a range of assessment projects and engaging with national Red List efforts.
 Examples include:

 - The Plants for People initiative focuses on assessing priority plant species in each of the following groups: crop wild relatives; medicinal plants; timber trees; and palms.

-- The Global Tree Assessment aims to assess the conservation status of every known tree species by the year 2020.
+- The Global Tree Assessment aims to assess the conservation status of every known tree species.